-A study published in the Journal of Medical Screening this week has stated that breast cancer screening, by way of mammograms, saves the lives of two women for every one patient who receives unnecessary treatment.
+A recent study published in the Journal of Medical Screening has stated that breast cancer screening, by way of mammograms, saves the lives of two women for every one patient who receives unnecessary treatment.

 This can only be a good thing for the female population overall, but those who are given false positives are often forgotten.
 In the main, they are eventually just grateful that the diagnosis has been incorrect and no long-term harm has been caused.
 However, occasionally the misdiagnosis will result in unnecessary treatment, and the development of significant psychological conditions such as post traumatic stress disorder.